Kingdom of the Monarchs Itinerary

 Day 2: Angangueo—El Rosario Sanctuary

 Leaving Mexico City, we drive into the Central Highlands past vistas of the snowcapped Nevado de Toluca volcano, bound for the small mountain town of Angangueo.
-Once a copper and silver mining town, Angangueo today thrives on butterfly tourism and local agriculture.
+Once a copper and silver mining town, today it thrives on butterfly tourism and local agriculture.
 The village is very picturesque, a tumble of pastel buildings set along narrow cobblestone streets that hug the steep mountain slopes.
-Enjoy a hearty lunch of homemade Mexican fare before making our first foray into the monarch kingdom at El Rosario Butterfly Sanctuary, one of 12 sanctuaries that comprise the Monarch Butterfly Biosphere Reserve.
+Enjoy a hearty lunch of homemade Mexican fare before making our first foray into the monarch kingdom at El Rosario Butterfly Sanctuary, one of several sanctuaries within the 129,000-acre Monarch Butterfly Biosphere Reserve.

 As we drive high into the hills in an open-topped truck, a few butterflies flit about, offering a hint of what awaits ahead.
-Riding small Mexican horses provided by the local community (and led by your own caballero, so no horse experience is necessary), we ascend the trail through the forest as hummingbirds and red warblers accompany us to the heart of the monarchs' migration site.
+Riding small Mexican horses provided by the local community (and led by your own caballero, so no prior horseback experience is necessary), we ascend the trail through the forest as hummingbirds and red warblers accompany us to the heart of the monarchs' migration site.
 What we find is an almost surreal sight.
-At first glance, they look like autumn leaves, but we soon realize we are looking at millions of butterflies, covering the oyamel fir trees in a delicate, quivering blanket of black and orange.
-Boughs bend beneath their numbers, though each weighs less than half an ounce.
+At first glance, it looks as though the trees are covered with rusty autumn leaves.
+But soon we realize we are looking at millions of butterflies, covering the oyamel fir trees in a delicate, quivering blanket of black and orange.
+Boughs bend beneath their numbers, though each butterfly weighs less than half an ounce.
 Massed together in a colony, they cling to the trees in huge clusters to survive the cool winter temperatures.
 When the sun warms their parchment-thin wings, the monarchs take to the sky in a fluttering cloud of orange—so many that the air hums with their movement.
 Mexico's sanctuaries are the only place in the world where you can actually hear butterflies' wings beating.
 Their beauty is so ethereal that many Mexicans still hold the Aztec belief that the souls of the dead are reborn as monarchs.

 Day 3: Angangueo—Chincua Sanctuary